This post may contain affiliate links. Please read our disclosure policy.

 Notes

-You can certainly use any potato you like to make this potato salad.
-However, I love the thin-skinned Yukon Gold potatoes.
+You can use any potato you like to make this recipe.
+However, the thin-skinned Yukon Gold potatoes are my preference.
 There’s no need to peel them and the texture stays nice for the salad.
 If you decide to use a russet or red potato, you’ll want to peel the potatoes for the best results.

 Nutrition